peteroupc/peteroupc.github.io/randomfunc.md

 Randomization is the core of **Monte Carlo sampling**.
 There are three main uses of Monte Carlo sampling: estimation, integration, and optimization.

-1. **Estimating expected values.** Monte Carlo sampling can help estimate the **expected value** (mean or "long-run average") of a sampling distribution, or of a _function_ of values sampled from that distribution.
+1. **Estimating expected values.** Monte Carlo sampling can help estimate the **expected value** (mean or “long-run average”) of a sampling distribution, or of a _function_ of values sampled from that distribution.
 This function is called `EFUNC(x)` in this section, where `x` is one of the values in the sample.
 Algorithms to estimate expected values are called _estimators_.
 One such estimator is to sample `n` values, apply `EFUNC(x)` to each sampled value `x`, add the values, and divide by `n` (see note later).
 However, this estimator won't work for all distributions, since they may have an infinite expected value, and it also doesn't allow controlling for the estimate's error.
 This estimator is called:

     - The **`n`th sample raw moment** (a raw moment is a mean of `n`th powers) if `EFUNC(x)` is `pow(x, n)`.
     - The **sample mean**, if `EFUNC(x)` is `x` or `pow(x, 1)`.